EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 =====================================================================
 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-compare1 title="Comparison of message sizes in bytes with Connection ID" artwork-align="center"}

+In reality the total overhead will be larger due to mechanisms for fragmentation, retransmission and packet ordering.
+The overhead of fragmentation is proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear function of the flight sizes.

 Connection ID is not supported with TLS 1.3. {{fig-compare2}} compares of message sizes of EDHOC with the DTLS 1.3 {{I-D.ietf-tls-dtls13}} and TLS 1.3 {{RFC8446}} handshakes without connection ID.